PoCInnovation/Workshops/software/19.Socket.io/README.md

 - [Request HTML](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector)
 - [Socket Client](https://socket.io/docs/v4/client-socket-instance/)

-## Step 09 - Set username
+## Step 08 - Set username

+We will now retrieve the name of each user when they connect.

+we will:
-Create a variable `my_name` that retrieves the names of users through a prompt.
+* Create a `my_name` variable that retrieves a user's name through a prompt that says `What is your name?`.

-After that, print `New user + name` with username, when a user connects to the page.
+* Just bellow, print `New user + name` with username, when a user connects to the page.

 #### Resources :
 [Set Name Variable](https://www.dummies.com/web-design-development/javascript/how-to-prompt-the-user-for-input-in-javascript/)

-## Step 10 - Message Management
+## Step 09 - Set Username

+We are going to emit a socket that defines when a user connects with as parameter his name.
+This event will be sent to our server which in turn will send a socket to our frontend to ask it to display a connection message.

+In chat.ts, we will:
-Emit event `new-user` with `my_name` like parameter in chat.ts to prevent the arrival of a new user to the server.
+* Create event `new_user` with `my_name` like parameter in chat.ts to prevent the arrival of a new user to the server.
-Receive message in your server add name in array variable `username` and print in your console `new user` with her name.
+* Create listen socket `user_connect` with string like parameter.
+* Inside, call `emit_data` with string `Connect + name`.

+In the index.ts we will:`
+* Create listen socket `new_user` with string like parameter.
+* Inside, print in your terminal `New user + name`.
+* emit socket to all user with `user-connect` as event and name as parameter.

 In your chat.ts add the name of your client before the message.
 You must change the print value of when you add your div.

-When you log in, you have `New User` + my_name and` name: message` with each message sent.
+When you log in, you have `New User` + my_name.

+#### Resources :

+## Step - Manage Message

+The final touch is to add the name of each user before the message sent.

+In your chat.ts add the name of your client before the message.
+* Change the value of your display when you add the content of your input to your div.
+Example: `name: message`.

+If you send messages on your HTML page you must have the user's name before the message.

 Congratulation you have a chat online !

-#### Resources :

 ## Bonus